 Photographer Job Duties:

-- Use digital and traditional cameras in conjunction with equipment such as filters, tripods, lenses and flash attachments
+- Use digital and traditional cameras with equipment such as filters, tripods, lenses, and flash attachments

 - Determine desired imaging and picture composition by adjusting subjects, positioning props and tweaking equipment and lighting features for the desired effect

-- Plan photoshoots by scouting outside locations and discussing poses and shoot itinerary with clients
+- Plan photoshoots by scouting outside locations and discussing poses and shooting itineraries with clients

-- Determine project goals, location features, and equipment requirements after discussing project brief with clients
+- Determine project goals, location features, and equipment requirements after discussing the project brief with clients

 - Create artificial light and shadows in the studio by using filters, flashes, and reflectors